The Burrus family has been passing on innovation and expertise for three generations

 The SALPA group Investments for the future

-SALPA group’s approach is based around three pillars: first and foremost, teams passionate about their products and proud to put their talents to work for their company.
+The Omnia group’s strategy is built on three pillars.
+First and foremost, teams that are passionate about their products and proud to bring their talents to the service of their company.

 SCI Constellation